Why study BSc (Hons) Economics at BU?

 Bournemouth University, Talbot Campus

-3 years full-time, or 4 years with a minimum 30-week work placement.
-Foundation year: 4 years full-time, or 5 years with a minimum 30-week work placement
+3 years full-time, or 4 years full-time with a minimum 30-week work placement.
+Foundation Year: 4 years full-time, or 5 years full-time with a minimum 30-week work placement

 Association to Advance Collegiate Schools of Business (AACSB), Association of Chartered Certified Accountants (ACCA)

 All subjects considered

-For September 2021 entry: 104 - 120 UCAS tariff points including a minimum of 2 A-levels or equivalent.
+For September 2023 and September 2024 entry: 104 - 120 UCAS tariff points including a minimum of 2 A-levels or equivalent.
 BTEC Extended Diploma: DMM.
-Foundation year: 48-72 UCAS tariff points.
+Foundation Year: 48-72 UCAS tariff points.
 For more information check out our full entry requirements.